Dots Dots

 Energy Act (2023)

-• Financial assistance: Providing the Secretary of State with UK-wide powers to incur expenditure and provide long-term financial assistance to support the establishment of CCUS and low carbon Hproduction.
+• Financial assistance: Providing the Secretary of State with UK-wide powers to incur expenditure and provide long-term financial assistance to support the establishment of CCUS and low-carbon Hproduction.

 Further information: Energy Act 2023